KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 | 12-Month| MAE  | 0.681  |  0.649 | 0.633  | 0.607  | 0.780  |
 |         | MAPE | 2.53%  |  2.42% | 2.34%  | 2.25%  | 2.86%  |

 Next, we explore the chose of different number of kernel and kernel size.
 Fig 1 shows final result with layer X. K roughtly corresponds to the size of filters' reception field while the number of units corresponds to the number of filters.
 Larger K enables the model to capture broader spatial dependency at the cost of increasing learning complexity.
-We observe that with the increase of K, ~~the error on the testing dataset first quickly decrease, and then slightly increase.
-Similar behavior is observed for varying the number of units.~~
+We observe that with the increase of K, the error on the testing dataset first quickly decrease, and then slightly increase.
+Similar behavior is observed for varying the number of units.

-- Fig 1: Performance comparision of different kernel number and kernel size.
+- Fig 2: Performance comparision of different kernel number .

 Histogram (kernel num and kernel size) or Box-Whisker Plot is better (many models).